 To wrap up, please note that the three cards per member is an optimum number to start with at the initial stage.
 You can go on improving it based on the results afterwards.

-Soumanil has been associated with Kovair for more than nine years.
+Soumanil has been associated with Kovair for more than 16 years.
 His key responsibilities are to provide On-site and Off-shore consulting services for complete ALM and Omnibus Integration solution implementation.
 He also manages projects for Kovair products for the customers.

 3 comments